seriousben/seriousben.com/content/links/great-developers-are-raised-not-hired.md

 > we fail to create environment and work conditions in which people can grow professionally, develop good habits and become rock-stars

-The HN thead has also some good insights <a href="https://news.ycombinator.com/item?id=19642722">https://news.ycombinator.com/item?id=19642722</a>
+The HN thead has also some good insights [https://news.ycombinator.com/item?id=19642722](https://news.ycombinator.com/item?id=19642722)

 [Read more](https://sizovs.net/2019/04/10/the-best-developers-are-raised-not-hired/)